intrpr/3370-fa19/_posts/2019-06-09-contexting-work-and-feedback.md

 ---
 layout: post
 title: "04 Contexting interpretive work and depersonalizing feedback"
+description: Providing feedback as a function of ‘work,’ not of ‘me’
+date: 2019-08-13
-categories: ASL3350 ASL3360 ASL3370 ASL3380 ASL English, interpreting work feedback depersonalization
+tags: ASL3350 ASL3360 ASL3370 ASL3380 ASL English, interpreting work feedback depersonalization
+comments: true
 ---

 ## Learning to talk about our work as a function of ‘work,’ not of ‘me’